drewvlaz/drewvlaz/README.md

 I began coding about four years ago and have enjoyed it ever since.
 Currently, I’m focused on learning web development while also improving my data structure and algorithm knowledge.
-Beyond academics and programming, I dedicate much of my time to wrestling which has taught me much about leadership and perseverance.
+Beyond academics and programming, I dedicate much of my time to wrestling.
 Regardless of what I'm doing, I love to confront challenges and I’m always excited to learn.

 ### Social Media: